1996 NFL draft

 This draft is considered one of the best draft classes ever for the position of wide receiver.
-Keyshawn Johnson, Terry Glenn, Eddie Kennison, Marvin Harrison, Eric Moulds, Bobby Engram, Terrell Owens, Muhsin Muhammad, Amani Toomer, Jermaine Lewis, and Joe Horn have all achieved success in the pros, with all except Kennison, Engram, and Toomer having reached the Pro Bowl at least once, and a total of 26 Pro Bowl appearances for the group.
+Keyshawn Johnson, Terry Glenn, Eddie Kennison, Marvin Harrison, Eric Moulds, Bobby Engram, Terrell Owens, Muhsin Muhammad, Amani Toomer, Jermaine Lewis and Joe Horn have all achieved success in the pros, with all except Kennison, Engram and Toomer having reached the Pro Bowl at least once, and a total of 26 Pro Bowl appearances for the group.
 In addition to the class having had several successful receivers, none of the five wide receivers drafted in the first round have been busts, as all of them spent at least a reasonable amount of time as starters in the NFL.
 Combined, 1996 wide receivers (through the end of the 2006 season) have totalled 7,646 receptions for 105,866 yards, eclipsing any other class by more than 1,000 receptions and 10,000 yards.

 It was also one of the best draft years for middle linebackers, with Hall of Famers Ray Lewis and Zach Thomas selected.
 Lewis won Super Bowl XXXV with the Baltimore Ravens and was selected MVP of that game.
-Lewis also won Super Bowl XLVII in the final game of his career and made 13 Pro Bowls along with being a 7× First-team All-Pro, while Zach Thomas made 7 Pro Bowls, and was a 5× First-team All-Pro.
-Other linebackers who made at least one Pro Bowl from this draft are Tedy Bruschi, Kevin Hardy, Simeon Rice, John Mobley, and Donnie Edwards.
-Randall Godfrey, Earl Holmes, and Carlos Emmons also had solid careers in the league.
+Lewis also won Super Bowl XLVII in the final game of his career and made 13 Pro Bowls along with being a seven-time first-team All-Pro, while Zach Thomas made seven Pro Bowls, and was a five-time first-team All-Pro.
+Other linebackers who made at least one Pro Bowl from this draft are Tedy Bruschi, Kevin Hardy, Simeon Rice, John Mobley and Donnie Edwards.
+Randall Godfrey, Earl Holmes and Carlos Emmons also had solid careers in the league.
 Ironically, ESPN draft expert Mel Kiper said before the draft that it was one of the weakest for the position, which he would ultimately be proven wrong.

-In contrast to its successes at wide receiver and linebacker, the 1996 draft had often been rated as the worst for quarterbacks.
-None of the eight drafted quarterbacks made the Pro Bowl or an All-Pro team and half did not play.
-As of 2022, this remains the last draft without a quarterback selected in the first round.
+In contrast to its successes at wide receiver and linebacker, the 1996 draft has been rated as the worst for quarterbacks.
+None of the eight quarterbacks drafted made the Pro Bowl or an All-Pro team, and half did not play.
+As of 2026, this remains the last draft without a quarterback selected in the first round.
 Previously, the 1988 draft had been the last with no quarterback selected in the first round.